-With 122 rental locations, Cruise America RV is your go-to place for Class C motorhomes.
+With 122 rental locations, Cruise America RV is your go-to place for Class C motorhomes across the USA.
 As you might expect of such a large company they are criticised in some online reviews but generally they offer a solid package.
 And when you control 52% of the RV rental market in the USA, you must, generally be doing something right -yes?.
 My last experience with Cruise America was in a rental doing a big lap of national parks around the Grand Canyon region, so, we picked up in Las Vegas.
 Personally I can't fault the staff, the pick up process or the vehicle for the trip (ok some drawers opened on sharp corners but I am used to that so I just used the duct tape I always carry to tape them shut - so technically I can fault them).
 But the RV was in pretty good shape and everything worked.
 The real test of any RV rental company comes when something goes wrong, like a break-down of flat tyre, and that didn't happen to us.
 But overall, if someone asked me if I would recommend Cruise America, the answer would have to be a resounding "yes".

 About Cruise America RV Rental

 With the most amount of locations of any RV rental company in the USA (daresay the world) Cruise America RV is a standout from other RV companies.
 Their rates vary depending on the season, locations as well as availability.
 For the convenience of the renters, the company has one way rentals and several rental deals like discounts on mileage, one free night, factory delivery specials and more.
 However, they do not offer pick-up and drop-off service so you need to arrange your own transportation to and from the airport or hotel.
 Even with their jumbled reputation, one good thing about this large rental entity is they welcome pets in their Cruise America range.